canonical/snapd/docs/rest.md

 ## /1.0/capabilities
 ### GET

-* Description: List of snappy capabilities
+* Description: Get all of the capabilities that exist in the system
 * Authorization: guest
 * Operation: sync
-* Return: information about all of the snappy capabilities
+* Return: map of capabilities, see below.

-The result is a JSON object with a capabilities key; its value itself is a JSON object whose keys are capability names (e.g., "power-button") and whose values describe that capability.
+The result is a JSON object with a *capabilities* key; its value itself is a JSON object whose keys are capability names (e.g., "power-button") and whose values describe that capability.

+The method returns *all* capabilities.
+Regardless of their assignment to snaps.
+Note that capabilities are dynamic, they can be added and removed to the system and individual capabilities can change state over time.

 Each capability has the following attributes: